New Driving Laws Impact Motorists in Virginia

 Virginia has also ended the controversial practice of suspending motorists’ driver’s licenses for non-payments of fines or court costs.
 Legislators felt the law left many Virginians trapped in a spiral of poverty because they were unable to drive to find employment.
 The law requires the Department of Motor Vehicles (DMV) to reinstate driver’s licenses suspended in past years for the non-payment of fines.

-Other New las the Impact Motorists in Virginia
+Other New laws Impact Motorists in Virginia

 Another recently enacted law allows undocumented immigrants, a group that was previously unable to obtain a Virginia driver’s license due to their inability to show legal residency, to obtain a new driver privilege card.